dotnet/docs/docs/framework/interop/default-marshalling-for-arrays.md

  The rank, size, and bounds of the safe arrays are determined at run time by the characteristics of the managed array.

- The array can also be marshaled as a C-style array by applying the <xref:System.Runtime.InteropServices.MarshalAsAttribute> attribute.
+ The array can also be marshalled as a C-style array by applying the <xref:System.Runtime.InteropServices.MarshalAsAttribute> attribute.
 For example:

 #### Managed signature